-- Fan wheel to motor mount plate spacing must be adjusted to proper clearance before tightening the fan wheel to the motor shaft. - Make sure that set screw(s) of the fan are on the "flats" of motor shaft when tightening.
+- NOTES:a.
+Fan wheel to motor mount plate spacing must be adjusted to the clearance specified in the table below before tightening the fan wheel to the motor shaft. - b.
+Make sure that set screw(s) of the fan are on the flats of motor shaft when tightening.